If you’ve arrived here, it’s because you’re ready to explore your truth — and that’s powerful.

 Benji’s Breakdown: The Psychology of Hoovering

-“Hoovering” is when an abuser tries to suck you back into the relationship after you’ve created distance or left.
-Tactics may include:
+“Hoovering” happens when an ex or former partner tries to suck you back in after distance or a breakup.
+It often involves:

 Common Hoovering Tactics